carlerik-gauthier/arxiv-editor/README.md

 A multi-agent system for generating comprehensive one-pagers about the latest research news from ArXiv.
 The system features specialized agents named after great researchers, each focusing on specific domains.

+## Experimentation outcome

+**This branch is the result of the experiment to let coding agents Claude and Codex design the steps and implement the code** with minimal amount of manual intervention.

+The result is: the code works and outputs something.
+HOWEVER, it does not behave as intented since it is not using LLMs.
+Instead, implementation relies on deterministic approaches.
+Several hours of debugging helps to insert LLM calls.
+Nevertheless, the **behavior remains to be not the expected one**!

 ## Agents

 - **Julius** (Julius Springer) - Editor & Coordinator